This information will help you make sure you’re prepared in case of a disaster.

 - You may also need a carrier large enough for your pet to stand comfortably, turn around, and lie down.

 - Current photos and descriptions of your pets to help others identify them in case you and your pets become separated.

 Print Important Information

-- Write the contact information for all of your healthcare providers.
+Write down the contact information for all of your healthcare providers.

-- Write the exact diagnosis and stage of your cancer.
-If you’re receiving chemotherapy or radiation, know where you are in your treatment cycle.
-During a disaster you may need to see a doctor who is unfamiliar with your treatment.
+Write down the exact diagnosis and stage of your cancer.
+If you’re getting chemotherapy or radiation, know where you are in your treatment cycle.
+During a disaster, you may need to see a doctor who is unfamiliar with your treatment.

-- If you’re in a clinical trial, write the information about the trial so that you can receive the proper care in an emergency.
+If you’re in a clinical trial, write down the information about the trial so that you can get the proper care in an emergency.

 Write down your medical and prescription insurance information.